PCMDI/pcmdi_metrics/docs/contributing.rst

 Steps to contributing a new subpackage:

-1. Open a `Feature Request`_ describing the new subpackage.
+1. Open a Feature Request describing the new subpackage.
-2. Follow the instructions in `Local Development`_ and `Pull Request Guidelines`_ while working on code.
+2. Follow the instructions in **Get Started** and **Pull Request Guidelines** while working on code.
 3. Add the new subpackage to the `GitHub.io documentation`_.

 .. _GitHub.io documentation: https://github.com/PCMDI/pcmdi_metrics/tree/main/docs